eatcodeplay/obsidian-simple-table-math/README.md

 * **Optional Range Selection:** Target specific cells for your calculations.
 * **Currency Formatting:** Display results with currency symbols for better readability.
 * **Locale-Aware Formatting:** Respects your system's locale for number formatting by default, with an option to override.
-* **Copy Results:** When copying a cell containing a calculated value (using `Ctrl + C` or `⌘ + C`), the numerical result will be copied to your clipboard.
+* **Copy Results:** When copying a cell containing an operation (using `Ctrl + C` or `⌘ + C`) or the context menu, the calculated result will be copied to your clipboard.

 ## Settings

-You can configure Simple Table Math in the Obsidian settings under "Simple Table Math".
+You can configure the plugin in the Obsidian settings under "Simple Table Math".
 The following options are available:

 * **Fractions:** Set the number of decimal places to display in the calculated results.
 * **Number formatting:** Enter a locale code (e.g., `en-US`, `de-DE`) to override the default number formatting.
-If left blank it will use the languagae defined for Obsidian.
+If left blank, it will use the language defined for Obsidian.
+* **Highlight last row calculations:** Enable or disable styling for the last row in tables that contain calculations.

 ## CSS Look & Feel

-Simple Table Math will add a CSS class `.stm-value` to every cell containing a calculated value.
+Simple Table Math adds the CSS class `.stm-value` to every cell containing a calculated value.
 You can use this class to style the cells in your tables.
 By default, these cells will be styled with a bolder font weight.

 If the last row of a table contains calculations, it will be styled with a background color to make it easier to see the results.
 You can disable this behavior in the plugin settings or write your own CSS snippet to override it.

+For the adventurous: any row that contains calculations will also get a `.stm-row` class.

-You can find an example CSS snippet in the [snippet.css](https://github.com/eatcodeplay/obsidian-simple-table-math/blob/0.1.0/assets/snippet.css) file.
+You can find an example CSS snippet in the [snippet.css](https://github.com/eatcodeplay/obsidian-simple-table-math/blob/main/assets/snippet.css) file.

 ## Gotchas & Known Issues

-* **Any column found it the calculation path, will be included in the result.**
+* **Any column found in the calculation path will be included in the result.**
   * If your headers contain numbers, make sure exclude them from calculations by using range selection.
-* **MOBILE:** Switching between Reading-Mode and Editing-Mode can result in the column not rerendering correctly.
-  * Touching/Clicking inside the table or outside should solve that.

 ## Installation

-This Plugin is currently not available in the Obsidian Community Plugins.
+This plugin is currently not available in the Obsidian Community Plugins.
-You can install it manually by following the instructions below:
+You can install it either by using [BRAT](https://obsidian.md/plugins?id=obsidian42-brat) or manually by following the instructions below:

 1. Download the latest release from the [Releases](https://github.com/eatcodeplay/obsidian-simple-table-math/releases) page.
-2. Extract the downloaded ZIP file into your Obsidian vault's plugins folder (e.g., `<your_vault>/.obsidian/plugins/obsidian-simple-table-math`).
+2. Extract the downloaded ZIP content into a new folder in your Obsidian vault's plugins folder (e.g., `<your_vault>/.obsidian/plugins/obsidian-simple-table-math`).
 3.  **Note:** On some operating systems, the `.obsidian` folder might be hidden.
 Make sure to show hidden files in your file explorer.
 4. Open Obsidian.
 5. Go to `Settings` -> `Community plugins`.